peterkeen/homelab/README.md

 ## Backups

-Backups are very simple.
 Each service can define a `x-backup` key that looks like this:

 ```
 x-backup: